 OK2BME is a set of free, supportive services for LGBTQ+ identified children, teens and their families in Waterloo region.
 The OK2BME program consists of three unique areas including confidential counselling services, an OK2BME youth group for individuals 13 to 18 as well as public education, consulting and training around LGBTQ+ issues.

-This past year, she has immensely enjoyed working with university students who are struggling with substance use or have family who members who are struggling with substances.
+This past few years, she has immensely enjoyed working with university students who are struggling with substance use or have family who members who are struggling with substances.
 Sylvie also presents education sessions to clients, the community and other health professionals.
 She is active in in various committees within her community including harm reduction, domestic violence and sexual assault.
 As a co-investigator, Sylvie presented findings of her research, A Review of Problem Gambling Self-Assessment Tools for Use on Internet Gambling Platform, at the International Conference on Gambling and Risk Taking, in Las Vegas (2013).

 Sylvie is a Registered Psychotherapist, and a member of the College of Registered Psychotherapists of Ontario.
 She has diplomas in social service work and drug and alcohol counselling, as well as a BA in social development studies.
 She is an internationally certified alcohol and drug counsellor with the Canadian Addiction Counsellor Certification Federation since 2005.